Last fact-checked: 26 February 2020

 Are you seeking a high-quality, affordable dentist in Manila?
 Book with Dental Departures for pre-screened specialists who create well-crafted dentures–at prices up to 80% less than you'll find at home.

 The capital city of the Philippines, Manila is the merging of sixteen cities that comprise the capital region called Metro Manila.
 Visiting dental patients will find this multi-faceted metropolis delivers modern dental and healthcare, with strengths in many twenty-first-century industries, including tourism, the arts, media, finance, entertainment and education.

-For Kiwis and Aussies, Southeast Asia is one the most popular destinations on the planet, and Manila is the gateway to many of the Philippines' other attractions.
+For Kiwis and Aussies, Southeast Asia is one of the most popular destinations on the planet, and Manila is the gateway to many of the Philippines' other attractions.

 A sprawling city, Manila is the most densely populated in the world and worth taking the time to explore some of its fascinating districts.
 On the shore of Manila Bay, and bisected by the Pasig River, historical districts include Intramuros – the old Spanish walled city – and Chinatown.